RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_firmware.md

 To finally run the printer, we need to set up the Firmware.

-*To learn how to install the firmware, it is recommended to search their official websites along with the motherboard manufacturer github (if available) for the most up to date information.*
+*To learn how to install it, it is recommended to search their official websites along with the motherboard manufacturer github (if available) for the most up to date information.*

 *It is also extremely helpful to follow other available guides on YouTube or some discussion websites.*